Skip to main content

 Shoreline’s Juneteenth Celebration

-Support local Black businesses and enjoy live performances, music and delicious food at Shoreline City Hall Plaza, where all are invited to join the City’s third Juneteenth celebration for the community.
+Support local Black businesses and enjoy live performances, music and other activities at Shoreline City Hall Plaza, where all are invited to join the City’s fourth Juneteenth celebration for the community.

 Maple Valley Juneteenth Celebration

-The Real Lady A will perform at Maple Valley’s inaugural Juneteenth celebration, so head to Lake Wilderness Park to be part of this first-time event that also features food, music, dancing and games.
+Maple Valley’s Juneteenth celebration returns for a second year, so head to Lake Wilderness Park to be part of this event that also features food, music, special guests and activities for all ages.

 Juneteenth Celebration in Kent

-Come hear jazz guitarist Michael Powers and enjoy cultural dance, poetry, children’s story time, crafts and free soul food at this annual Kent event held at Morrill Meadows Park aimed at building community among African Americans in South King County.
+Come hear jazz guitarist Michael Powers and enjoy cultural performances, live music, children’s activities and free soul food at this annual Kent event held at Morrill Meadows Park aimed at building community among African Americans in South King County.

 Olympia Juneteenth Celebration Festival